eriktate/docshelf/README.md

 This project is still a pre-alpha work in progress and isn't suitable for any real use cases yet.
 Come back soon though! :smile:

 ## Quickstart
-The fastest way to get up and running with docshelf is to build and run the docker container.
+The fastest way to get up and running with docshelf is to spin everything up with docker compose.
 ```
-$ docker build -t docshelf .
-$ docker run -it -p 1337:1337 docshelf
+$ docker compose up
 ```
-Navigating to [http://localhost:1337/](http://localhost:1337/) should pop up a login window.
+Navigating to [http://localhost:9001/](http://localhost:9001/) should pop up a login window.

+Running with `docker-compose` runs the UI as a dev server, so bundles should be updated as you make changes  (although you will have to manually refresh your browser).
+The API also has rudimentary "hot reloading".
+Any time you modify a go file, a new build will be generated and the running binary will be replaced.

-## Getting Started
+## Local Development
 ### API
 To get the docshelf API running natively on your local machine, you just need to have the go compiler installed.
 ```